How to quickly make vertical videos in DaVinci Resolve

 Sometimes, content creators use custom aspect DaVinci Resolve ratios for artistic purposes or to fit specific platform requirements.
 These are less common but can be tailored for unique visual storytelling.

-Preparing Your Workspace for Vertical Video in DaVinci Resolve
+Preparing your workspace for a vertical video in DaVinci Resolve

-DaVinci Resolve 18.1 introduces a streamlined way to set your project for vertical videos, which is ideal for social media channels requiring a portrait resolution, like a 9×16 DaVinci Resolve ratio.
+DaVinci Resolve 18.1 introduces a streamlined way to set your project for vertical video dimensions, which is ideal for social media channels requiring a portrait resolution, like a 9:16 DaVinci Resolve ratio.
 Here’s how you can do it using the DaVinci Resolve Vertical Resolution option:

 1. At the bottom-right-hand side of your workspace, click on: ‘Project Settings’ in your open project.